 You should arrive at court fifteen (15) minutes prior to your scheduled appearance time.
 Check in at the juvenile clerk’s office.
 Please do not bring any other children to court with you, unless they will be called to testify.

 The 4-H Carteens Program is a driving program the court uses for first time juvenile traffic offenders.
-The class is held one day each month on Tuesday evenings from 6:30 PM until 8:30 PM at the Huron County Administration Building, 180 Milan Avenue (Room A), Norwalk, Ohio.
-The child and his/her parent must attend one (1) two hour class.
+The class is held one day each month on Tuesday evenings from 6:30 PM until 8:30 PM at the Norwalk State Highway Patrol Post, 300 S. Norwalk Rd, Norwalk, Ohio.
+The child must attend one (1) two hour class.
 The fee to participate in the Program is $50.00 per offender.
-Parents are not charged for their attendance.
 At the end of the session there will be an examination given which each youth must pass in order to successfully complete the program.

 Court Ordered Suspension

 A court may impose a suspension for traffic violations; the length of the suspension is determined by the court.

 A conviction of a traffic offense within the first six months of having a license may result in a parent or guardian having to accompany the driver for six months or until the driver reaches age 17.